Professional development projects BY artists FOR artists across the UK.

 DIY is an opportunity for artists working in Live Art to conceive and run unusual training and professional development projects for other artists.

-DIY16 has a wide range of partner organisations from Manchester to Folkestone, St Helens to Suffolk, with a huge veriay of briefs includong 3 DIYs that are supported by Live Art UK’s Diverse Actions initiative.
+DIY16 has a wide range of partner organisations from Manchester to Folkestone, St Helens to Suffolk, with a huge veriay of briefs including 3 DIYs that are supported by Live Art UK’s Diverse Actions initiative.

 For 2019 we have increased the award to £1,600 – to allow for a £100 allocation in every budget for participant expenses – as a gesture of our commitment to making DIYs as accessible as possible

-Our Call for Proposals is now open, with a deadline of 12noon, Tuesday 19 March 2019.
+Our Call for Proposals is now closed.

 The FAQ for DIY applicants has been updated for 2019.
 Please read it fully before submitting your application.